FreshMate-Fruit-Ripeness-Detection/FreshMate-MachineLearning/README.md

 ## Dataset

 The dataset used in this project is obtained from [this source](https://storage.googleapis.com/dataset-dragon-frost/New_Asing_Classification.zip).
-It contains food images categorized as suitable or not suitable for pregnant women.
+It contains 10 fruit images with 3 categories: Unripe, Ripe, Rotten.

-- **Training Data**: `train` directory
+- **Training Data**: `train_dataset_final` directory
-- **Validation Data**: `valid` directory
+- **Validation Data**: `validation_dataset_final` directory
-- **Test Data**: `test` directory (moved to validation during preprocessing)

 ## Data Preprocessing

 The dataset used for the Food Classification model consists of images categorized as suitable or not suitable for consumption by pregnant women.
-The dataset includes a variety of food items (20 Class) commonly consumed by pregnant women.
+It includes a variety of food items (20 Classes) commonly consumed by pregnant women.

-Data augmentation techniques are applied to enhance the dataset's diversity and size.
+Data augmentation techniques enhance the dataset's diversity and size.
 The ImageDataGenerator class from TensorFlow is used for rescaling, rotation, zooming, flipping, shifting, shearing, and adjusting the brightness of the images.
 This helps improve the model's ability to generalize and make accurate predictions.
 The preprocessing steps include:

 - Resizing images to 224x224 pixels.